 This then led me to a wonderful story about a French orphan who was smuggled into Australia after WW1, which led me to the Australian decendents of this orphan, which led me to writing the children’s version of The Little Stowaway, published by Scholastic Australia.
 Click here to watch the trailer.

 So… it’s the connections and the moving forward which enables me to be more creative.
 Noticing them and pursuing them and taking the time every day to practise my creative endeavours… whatever they are.

-In 2015, my grandson Oliver Orth began talking to me about his inner life as a spy.
+My grandson Oliver Orth began talking to me about his inner life as a spy.
 We had so much fun with these stories, we decided to write Oliver’s First Big Spy Adventure.
-We created a story about a boy who wanted to be a spy.

-It has been a decade since I have written a book for my self-development readers.
-During this time, I have been compiling everything that’s been of value to me about living a hopeful life.
-Much has happened to me during my life’s journey, many disappointments, happiness’s, frustrations, surprises, and obstacles have come my way, The Book of Hope emerged from these experiences.
+Much has happened to me during my life’s journey, many disappointments, happiness’s, frustrations, surprises, and obstacles have come my way, The Book of Hope – Antidote for Anxiety emerged from these experiences.
 I know that without the challenges of life, I would not be the writer or the person I am today.